-EUPAN – The European Public Administration Network – is an informal network of the Directors General responsible for Public Administration in the Member States of the European Union, the European Commission and observer countries.EUPAN is organised on three levels:
+The European Public Administration Network (EUPAN) is an informal network of the DGs responsible for public administration in the Member States of the European Union, the European Commission (EC) and observer countries.

 The main objective of the network is to make cooperation among European public administrations more relevant and focused, with clear deliverables and to find an effective way of selecting topics of interest for a common agenda in line with MS and EU level priorities, while also taking into account current developments and debates.
 The uniqueness of EUPAN lies in its role to facilitate its members in their exchange and sharing of views, experiences, tools and best practices on certain topics and areas of interest.
 Moreover, EUPAN fosters the development of common tools, activities and/or visions that are utilized among all its members.

 Member States´ representatives (working level, DGs, Ministers) participating in EUPAN on behalf of their public administration represent different Ministries and areas, and have different mandates in their national administration.
 This adjusts and defines the current areas of cooperation within EUPAN and with the EC.
 The EC is represented by the DG Human Resources and Security.

 The network is organised around its main domains, which include human resources management and organisational development, service innovation and delivery, but is also open to further areas of public administration, such as public administration reform implementation, open governance, etc. The direction of EUPAN’s work is determined by two main documents: